menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, New Burnside has relatively fewer families with younger children, and/or college students.
 Combined, this makes New Burnside a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small village, New Burnside does not have a public transit system used by locals to get to and from work.
+New Burnside is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, the citizens of New Burnside rank slightly lower than the national average.
-15.45% of adults 25 and older in New Burnside have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of New Burnside are slightly less educated than the national average of 21.84% for the average city or town: 15.45% of adults in New Burnside have a bachelor's degree or advanced degree

 New Burnside is a very ethnically-diverse village.
 The people who call New Burnside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Burnside residents report their race to be White.
 Important ancestries of people in New Burnside include English, Irish, Polish, German, and Scottish.